TACC-Cloud/agave-docs/docs/agave/guides/jobs/job-monitoring.rst

    <!-- ## Websockets

-   Websockets are a realtime approach to monitoring where your client application listens on a dedicated channel for notification messages from Agave.
+   Websockets are a realtime approach to monitoring where your client application listens on a dedicated channel for notification messages from Tapis (Agave).
 Simply subscribe to Agave's websocket server ([https://realtime.agaveapi.co](https://realtime.agaveapi.co) and listen for a channel matching the job id.

    ```json
    /agave.prod/$API_USERNAME/$JOB_ID